Skip to content

 Suitability

-One look at BigID’s website is enough to showcase the company’s expansive feature set and abilities.
-Both in terms of its standard services as well as its bundled solutions, BigID offers a comprehensive toolkit that enterprise users love.
-Better yet, the platform is user-friendly for its size, though challenges persist.
+BigID offers a comprehensive toolkit that enterprise users love.
+The platform is user-friendly for its size, though challenges persist.
 Users report that BigID’s features are more suited to big-picture analyses rather than in-depth file reviews, which produces cumbersome workflows for a platform this size.

 Overall Thoughts

 BigID boasts a powerful suite of tools backed by a user-friendly interface and affordable price point.
-However, note that the platform does not come with an API key, which means that its integration potential may be limited compared with competitors’.
+However, note that the platform does not have an API key, so its integration potential may be limited compared to competitors.
 Nevertheless, users in most industries will find something to love with BigID, provided they can look past the cumbersome architecture and broad scope of services.

 Founded in 2020, Ketch is one of the youngest entries in our list but represents another viable entry for businesses seeking more automated, programmatic ways to address their compliance goals.